StanislavDitsan/Halloween-Quiz/README.md

 The quiz page was created with a clean layout, well-placed buttons with hover effects, a lovely spooky typography, and a dark gradient background.

+***In the future, I intend to increase the total number of questions.***

 - An alert pop-up message appears at the start of the quiz, stating ` “Complete the quiz before the timer runs out.
 Keep an eye on the timer bar” `

 - A timer bar appears at the top of the page.

 ![Timer-bar](readme-files/timer-bar.gif)

-- The Halloween quiz Page contains four different options for answering the questions.
+- The Halloween Quiz Page contains four different options for answering the questions.

 - When you submit answer by simply clicking, you get a nice hover effect and a background of red and green.